Temitayo Shokunbi

 Matthew Temitayo Shokunbi is a Nigerian neurosurgeon and professor of anatomy.

 He got his MBBS degree at the University of Ibadan shortly after completing his A levels after which he started a residency program in Neurosurgery in Ontario, Canada.

-He is a lecturer in Anatomy at the University of Ibadan, and in Neurological surgery at the University College Hospital, Ibadan where he also doubles as a Honorary Consultant Neurosurgeon.
+He is a lecturer in Anatomy at the University of Ibadan, and in Neurological surgery at the University College Hospital, Ibadan where he also doubles as an Honorary Consultant Neurosurgeon.